 - Send the .wav voice mail file via email to another person.

 - See directory list of incoming calls, placed calls, and missed calls.

 - Have more than one incoming call for your number.

 - Make domestic long distance calls for free.

 - See a voice mail indicator.

-- Simultaneously ring your desk phone and your cell phone (charges will apply).
+- Simultaneously ring your desk phone and your cell phone.
+(Set up fee applies.)

 4-digit dialing will remain the same on a VoIP phone.